anchore/grype/test/quality/README.md

 ## Workflow

 One way of working is to simply run `yardstick` and `gate.py` in the `test/quality` directory.
-You will need to make sure the `vulnerabilty-match-labels` submodule has been initialized.
+You will need to make sure the `vulnerability-match-labels` submodule has been initialized.
 This happens automatically for some `make` commands, but you can ensure this by `git submodule update --init`.
-After the submodule has been initialized, the match data from `vulnerabilty-match-labels` will be available locally.
+After the submodule has been initialized, the match data from `vulnerability-match-labels` will be available locally.

 **TIP**: when dealing with submodules, it may be convenient to set the git config option `submodule.recurse` to `true` so `git checkout` will automatically update submodules to the correct commit: